baudisgroup/baudisgroup.github.io/docs/presentations/2023-06-05-ELIXIR-AHM.md

 ---
 title: 'ELIXIR All Hands Dublin'
-description: BAudisgroup presentations at the AHM 2023 in Dublin
+description: Baudisgroup presentations at the AHM 2023 in Dublin
 template: post.html
 authors:
   - '@mbaudis'